tiwong/tiwong.github.io/_posts/2021-10-15-insurgent-sea-call.md

 <li>	The colonial logics and logistics of palm oil industry in West Papua embedded in global financial networks, including Malaysia, Singapore, and USA
 <li>	Police and prison abolition as a means of transnational organising/abolition outside a Eurocentric frame

+*How strict are the deadlines?* They're not, so if you need additional time but want to be kept in consideration, again just write to me!